 Feature #2.
 Limitations & Device Usage

-Plus, WhiteSmoke has no free version.
+Plus, WhiteSmoke plagiarism checker tools have no free version.

 So that’s a Grammarly win.